JelteF/derive_more/doc/add_assign.md

 # Tuple structs

-When deriving for a tuple struct with two fields like this:
+When deriving `AddAssign` for a tuple struct with two fields like this:

 ```rust
 # #[macro_use] extern crate derive_more;